 The term “software” can refer to a collection of scripts, applications, programs, or simple instructions.

-We can now categorize software based on the languages and platforms written in system software and application software.
+We can now categorize software based on the languages and platforms written in system and application software.

 What Is System Software?